Travel – U.S. Departure and Re-entry

 International students must have a valid travel signature on their immigration Form I-20 or DS-2019 to re-enter the United States.
 Immigration forms may only be signed by an approved DSO (Designated School Official) or RO (Responsible Officer) in ISSS (International Student and Scholar Services).
 Academic advisors and faculty members may not sign immigration documents.

 Where is it?

-- On form I-20, travel signatures appear at the bottom of page 3.
+- On form I-20, travel signatures appear on page 2.